 And when the market continues to rise, you are making a profit and get positive feedback.
 So you devil gets louder and louder.
-You are starting to think that past performance is an indicator for future results.
+You are starting to think that past performance is an indicator of future results.
 You are chasing performance.
-And you start to ignore risk as the devil takes over your investments decisions.
+And you start to ignore risk as the devil takes over your Investment decisions.

 Fear: The Angel on Your Shoulder

 But any given market tops eventually and will start to go down afterwards.
 Nobody knows when a market will top and nobody knows how much it will go down.
 But as soon as the market tops you will get punished for being greedy.
 And soon after you will be below your entry level.
 All that nice performance your greedy devil was so happy about is gone.
 So your Investing angel is speaking to you: